-Aberdeen v Celtic
+Late Jota goal earns Celtic first away win

 Post update

-Calvin Ramsay (Aberdeen) wins a free kick in the defensive half.
+Jack MacKenzie (Aberdeen) wins a free kick in the defensive half.

 Post update

-Foul by Nir Bitton (Celtic).
+Foul by Callum McGregor (Celtic).

 Post update

-Scott Brown (Aberdeen) wins a free kick in the defensive half.
+Jonny Hayes (Aberdeen) wins a free kick in the attacking half.

 Post update